entropiae/postage/README.md

     pass
 ```

 As you can see the `EchoReceiveProcessor` redefines the `__init__()` method to allow passing just a Fingerprint; as a side-effect, `eqk` is now defined inside the method, but its nature does not change.
-It encompasses now two queues for the same exchange; the first queue is chared, given that every instance of the reveiver just names it `echo-queue`, while the second is private because the name changes with the PID and the host of the current receiver, and those values together are unique in the cluster.
+It encompasses now two queues for the same exchange; the first queue is shared, given that every instance of the receiver just names it `echo-queue`, while the second is private because the name changes with the PID and the host of the current receiver, and those values together are unique in the cluster.

 So we expect that sending messages with the `echo` key will result in hitting just one of the receivers at a time, in a round-robin fashion, while sending messages with the `echo-fanout` queue will reach every receiver.